v.recipes

 1Client sends DNS query to v.recipes.

-2L1 cache miss — entry absent or expired in this isolate.
+2L1 cache miss — no entry in the receiving data center.

-3L2 (regional) cache is checked via Cloudflare Cache API.
+3L2 (global) cache is checked across other Cloudflare data centers worldwide.

 Full Cache Miss